GovTechSG/ship-hats-migration/ship-hats-migration-change-management.md

 - **SHIP-HATS 2.0 Briefing** is slated for 19th August 10 AM – 12 PM.
 The session will provide an overview of the tools, update on pricing, and next steps to plan migration.
 Look out for the email with details next week!
 - **Pilots on SHIP-HATS 2.0** will start early September.
 They are by invitation only as we have limited features and support during this phase.
 - **New subscriptions** will be on SHIP-HATS 2.0 from November.
-If you have projects that must start earlier, please email us to discuss further.
+If you have projects that must start earlier, please [log a ticket](http://go.gov.sg/she) to discuss further.
 The SHIP-HATS team can assess the project complexity to help plan the onboarding.